 - 1. [Chairperson] Non-Executive Councillor

 - 2. Vice Chair of Council

-- 3. At least 4 and up to 6 Non-Executive Councillors, including the Chairperson
+- 3. At least 4 and up to 6 Non-Executive Councillors, including the Chairperson Terms of Reference

 17.3 Provide oversight and accountability of Executive Officers

 17.4 Ensure that members of the Executive Committee are fulfilling their duties per the Societies Act, By-Laws and Society Policies